 It is likely the Planet will warm to a global average of 4 degrees C. Predictions of 5 to 10 degrees C are not uncommon Unless we come up with a great invention or experience a massive volcanic eruption with plenty of soot and sulfur, then heating will continue for a few more centuries at least.
 Fully melted polar ice will eventually deliver a maximum of 270 feet of sea level rise.
 For our time, by 2100, we expect oceans to rise up to eye-level of a standing adult.
 But models and recent studies say it could be more than that.
 Much more is not improbable.
 One conservative description for the rate of increase is that it doubles every decade.
 With a rate now about 40mm per decade, so by that math, after running out of ice to melt, sea level will top out even as heating continues in less than 150 years.
 This theory challenges the rate of heating applied to Greenland and to East Antarctica.
 This area of study is most interesting and controversial.

 Of all the ramifications of global warming the processes of heating and sea level rise are the most anticipated and well modeled.
 Eventually, all the ice on the planet will melt, the only real uncertainty is the near timetable.
 While we can influence much now, tepid mitigation efforts will only intensify heating, making everything happening sooner.
-Indeed, a serious question is whether the world, instead should cease the struggle, fully accept fate and indulge in a type of joyful, apocalyptic cornucopianism.
+Indeed, a serious question is whether the world, instead should cease the struggle, fully accept fate and then dedicate ourselves to indulging in joyful, apocalyptic cornucopianism.
 That may be a valid consideration, worthy of fantasy, perhaps even a modern religous movement, but not suitable for this manifesto.

 Imagine an international showdown where Bangladesh, desperate to save millions of citizens trapped by rising seas, asks the world to spend billions in building sea walls and safe housing along the coastline.
 Alas it would be a short-term solution, obsolete before completed.
 A struggling world might think it smarter spend on mitigation efforts.
-But with sealed borders to India, this unjust decision could condemn millions to death or outcast refugees.
+But with sealed borders to India, climate refugees wouild be trapped and the number of victims difficult to count.
 This may be the typical crisis in a future of rapidly rising oceans.
 We do not know how fast oceans will rise - currently controversial.
 Regarding adaptation, we may know what is politically possible, and we may seek what is economically feasible (more adaptation), but unless we join with global citizens in smart mitigation efforts, without constraints on carbon emissions, temperatures will continue to rise, so it means little to future generations.
 Mitigation is a government-intensive process requiring a global agreement supported by legislation, religion and political negotiations between groups and nations.
 Such an endlessly frustrating process should be instantaneous.

 Two immediate actions must combine to secure our future: halt carbon emissions and reduce human population.
 Ignoring either problem assures a chaotic end to civilization with little influence upon the rate of decline.
 We are in a showdown with physical reality and our delay, denial and inaction puts us on the losing side.
 Having made the temporary choice for carbon-combustion-with-delayed-consequences, the dazzling benefits of easy carbon are drifting away.
 As Naomi Oreskes says, "the sumptuous carbon banquet is concluding, the waiter is presenting the bill".

 As with any unfolding traumatic event, survival requires a calm, ruthless evaluation and equanimity.
-We presume that humans will join together in a decision to fully engage, but after decades of training from high carbon commercial interests, we are burdened with carbon luxury and poorly practiced for rapid change.
+We presume that humans will join together in a decision to fully engage the battle, but after decades of training from high carbon commercial interests, we are burdened with carbon luxury and poorly practiced for rapid change.
 The transition to a no-carbon world will carry its own type of painful withdrawal.
 Most of it likely psychological.
 Famously Bill Nye said, "We have to do everything, all at once."

-We must scrutinize ourselves, asking if we are passively giving up the fight.
-Dr. Peter Ward posits that all life, including human species as ultimately suicidal.
-The Medea Hypothesis We can ponder whether we too conform to such a 'biocidal' tendency, but we should note that a natural death of an organism, is not the same as cognitively letting go of life.
+We must fiercely scrutinize our motives and goals, asking if we are passively giving up the fight.
+Dr. Peter Ward posits that all life, including human species will ultimately act against itself.
+The Medea Hypothesis We can ponder whether we too conform to such a 'biocidal' tendency, but we should note that a natural death of an organism is not the same as cognitively letting go of life.
 Even as a species, we are not letting go.
 But we have yet to unify in seeking new pathways to survival.
 Perhaps all intelligent life will face this crucible.

 Why a Manifesto Must Be So Ruthless

 Psychotherapist Betty Merton's Rule of Change says that "Of all the adaptation strategies, denial is the least effective."
 That rule should join with a corollary; the Climate Challenge Rule of Maximum Difficulty: Civilization progresses one-step-at-a-time with victories over challenges, until, ultimately intelligent life reaches a challenge it either cannot understand, or cannot conquer.
 Perhaps we are unsuited to this particular challenge.
 Possibly we have reached that wall with global warming.
-The corollary says the ultimate challenge is the most difficult to recognize, since it stands outside our perceptual zone.
-And if we grok it, the monster will be the most difficult to act upon (if only because lesser challenges have been met).
+The corollary rule might say the ultimate challenge is the most difficult to recognize, since it stands outside our perceptual zone.
+And if we grok it, the monster will be the most difficult to fight (if only because lesser challenges have been met).
 That's what makes it the ultimate.
-Surviving warming climates requires the greatest effort, supported by near-universal cooperation and must be sustained across generations.
-Then after a half century of active emission reductions, the positive effects of improvement will be almost invisible.
+Surviving globally heating and destabilizing climates requires the greatest effort, supported by near-universal cooperation and must be sustained across generations.
+Even then after a half-century of active emission reductions, the positive effects of improvement will be almost invisible.
 And of course to many, the entire expenditure of resources will be reviled, denied, delayed and violently opposed.
+Quite a challenge.

-It is important to note this must be launched globally - promoted by the best marketing, full coverage cultural and political talent.
+All this must be launched globally - promoted by the best marketing, full coverage cultural and political talent.
 Because so many business and political leaders can be corrupt, shortsighted, disorganized and selfish, we need to reform organizations at all levels.
-And just to make the task more difficult: global populations are geographically isolated and locked into disparate cultures by location and language.
+And just to make the task more difficult: we must connect with geographically isolated global populations that are locked into disparate cultures by location and language.
 This will be a tough challenge.
 That's why this is a manifesto and not a poem.

-We must learn new tasks we have never know or done before.
-For an analogy of what we must do: it is as if 7 billion child citizens of Earth simultaneously take toilet-training while studying for graduate school.
+We must learn new tasks.
+For an analogy of what we must do: it is as if 7 billion child-citizens of Earth simultaneously take toilet-training while studying for graduate school.
 And everyone must sustain a boot-camp level commitment for 40+ years.
 And after decades of total commitment we'll see tiny glimpses of positive effects on climate.
 Then, just as the child matriculates, they must step into the parenting role as subsequent generations repeat the process.
 No sane person would want take up that challenge.
 Nor vote for it in an election.
 Ugh.
 We must be driven to it.
 Driven insane to effect change.
 Yikes!
 The age of purposefully cultivated cognitive dissonance.